-On February 12, 2015, the Company executed a share sale agreement with an arm's length Nicaraguan party in respect of the sale of Fortress, subject to regulatory and shareholder approval.
-During the year ended October 31, 2014, the Company recorded an impairment charge of \$4,871,196.
-On April 8, 2015, the sale of Fortress was completed.
-Although no consideration was received for the sale of Fortress, the Company relinquished obligations totalling \$1,506,445 which had been previously recorded as a liability on the consolidated statement of financial position, and have now been recorded as a gain on the sale of Fortress in the consolidated statement of income (loss) for the year ended October 31, 2015.
+On April 8, 2015, the Company closed a share sale agreement for Fortress with an arm's length Nicaraguan party in respect of the sale of Fortress.
+Although no consideration was received for the sale of Fortress, the Company relinquished obligations totalling \$1,506,445 which had been previously recorded as a liability on the consolidated statement of financial position, and was recorded as a gain on the sale of Fortress in the consolidated statement of income (loss) during the year ended October 31, 2015.